xAbhidhar/CreditCardFraudDetection/README.md

-# Credit Card Fraud Detection
+## Credit Card Fraud Detection
 Explore different methods to classify credit card data as fraud or not.
 The objective to indefity the fraudulent transactions

-There are three parts of this project:
+Various parts for the project:
 #### Exploring the Data
 #### Building the Neural Network
 #### Visualizing the Data with t-SNE.